Roku soars 26% after smashing first earnings report

 The company quickly surged over 26% in initial after-hours trading.

-Roku reported $124.8 million in net revenue for its third quarter, compared to $110 million in analyst estimates.
-Losses were $7.9 million, lower than the $12.7 million analysts expected.
+Roku reported $124.8 million in net revenue for its third quarter, compared to $110.5 million in analyst estimates.
+It’s also above the $89 million in revenue for the same period last year.

+Adjusted losses per share were just 10 cents, better than last year’s loss of 17 cents and far better than the loss of $1.40 that some on Wall Street anticipated.
+(There was a broad range of analyst estimates.)

 “Our higher margin platform segment is the key driver of our growth and gross margin expansion, and our advertising business has more than doubled in size year-to-date,” said CEO Anthony Wood in the company press release.

+He’s referring to the revenue generated from advertising, licensing and revenue shares with Amazon, Hulu, Netflix and YouTube.

-Roku is aimed at cord cutters.
-Its digital streaming devices compete with Apple TV, Google Chromecast and more.
+Roku’s devices are aimed at cord cutters.
+Its digital streaming platforms compete with Apple TV, Google Chromecast and more.

 It has also been building out a TV business, integrating its operating system with smart TV manufacturers.

-It says that its active accounts for the quarter totaled 16.7 million, up 48% year-over-year, with “the largest and fastest-growing portion coming from Roku TVs,” according to the release.
+Roku says that its active accounts for the quarter totaled 16.7 million, up 48% year-over-year, with “the largest and fastest-growing portion coming from Roku TVs,” according to the release.

 Roku says its users streamed 3.8 billion hours in the quarter, up 58% from the same period last year.